evokss/evokss/README.md

 > including serving as a Microsoft Student Partner, participating in and winning hackathons, undertaking internships, and <br>
 > continuously developing new projects to enhance my skills.<br>

-> I've been consistently engaging in freelance web development projects,<br>
+> I've been consistently engaging in open-source & freelance web development projects,<br>
 > further expanding my practical knowledge and fueling my love for crafting exceptional web experiences.<br>

 > These diverse experiences have honed my *problem-solving, teamwork, adaptability, and ability to stay updated with the latest technologies*.